hpacheco/ses/project/Project.md

     * Courses can be private (with a list of enrolled students) or public (accessible to anyone);
     * Only enrolled students shall be able to access and post questions on private courses.

 You are **not** required to provide more advanced functionality, but if you wish to do so remember to clearly consider and document its security requirements.
-If you choose to adapt an existing framework,
+If you choose to adapt an existing framework, and it is not directly possible to match the outlined requirements, remember to discuss that in your final report.
 ## Design

 Your team shall design the software components needed for the learning platform, coupled with the security mechanisms to satisfy the requirements outlined above.